Pool Paradise

-Pool Paradise is a 2004 pocket billiards video game, developed by Awesome Developments, and published by Ignition Entertainment, released for Microsoft Windows, PlayStation 2, and GameCube.
+Pool Paradise is a 2004 pocket billiards video game, developed by Awesome Studios, and published by Ignition Entertainment, released for Microsoft Windows, PlayStation 2, and GameCube.
 The game is the fourth game to be endorsed by professional snooker and pool player Jimmy White.

 Gameplay

 Players control a virtual pool player at a beach resort, with pool tables inside different huts.
 Players have to work their way up the tournament ladder in order to unlock features and complete the game.

 The game's features, according to Booners Interactive, include 30 unique computer characters, with highly detailed hands, on an animated island with day and night cycles, and 8 virtual camera modes; 11 different game types and 5 modes of play, with 10 different tournament ladders, and 10 table sizes and shapes; and analog cueing, using a gamepad or a mouse.
 "Hidden features" throughout the game were also alluded to.
 As well as various pool and snooker games, beach darts, a coconut shy, skee-ball ramp, and the original Dropzone arcade game are all unlockable.
 Unlike previous games endorsed by Jimmy White, in Pool Paradise, White is a playable character, and is the best player in game.